 All investments are recorded at fair value, based on quoted market prices.
 Any unrealized gain or loss related to holding investments is recorded in the statements of activities.
-Donor-restricted investment income earned on net assets with perpetual donor restrictions is reported as an increase in net assets without donor restrictions if the restriction expires in the reporting period in which the investment income is recognized.
-All other donor-restricted investment income is reported as an increase in net assets with donor restrictions and classified according to the nature of the restriction.
+Donor-restricted investment income earned on net assets with perpetual donor restrictions is reported as an increase in net assets with donor restrictions and classified according to the nature of the restriction.
 Interest and dividend income is accrued as earned and reported net of investment advisory fees.